yesahmedyes/rl-exercises-sutton-barto/chapter_2/chapter_2.md

 <br>

 At time steps 4 and 5, a non-greedy action was selected.
-Therefore, it is definitely random.
+Therefore, those selections were definitely random.

 At time steps 1, 2 and 3, the action selected could've been greedy or random.
 Therefore, the actions are possibly random.